pulumi/pulumi-hugo/themes/default/content/blog/property-search/index.md

 ### Use the REST API

-Now you have all this data at your fingertips, but searching isn’t the only thing you can do with it.
-You can also export it to perform analytics: whether that is something simple like opening it in a spreadsheet or if you want to regularly ingest it to your data warehouse.
+In addition to searching for resources you can also export them to perform analytics: whether that is something simple like opening it in a spreadsheet or something more sophisticated, like if you want to regularly ingest it to your data warehouse.
 You can download a CSV from the console or get the data using the [Data Export API](/docs/pulumi-cloud/cloud-rest-api/#data-export).

 But the value of Resource Search and Property Search are not limited to what you do in the console and for analytics.
-You can also leverage the [Resource Search API](/docs/pulumi-cloud/cloud-rest-api/#resource-search) to create automation and workflows off of search results.
+You can also leverage the [Resource Search API](/docs/pulumi-cloud/cloud-rest-api/#resource-search) to create automation and workflows from search results.

 {{< chooser language "javascript,typescript,python,go" >}}